 If a district is accountable for a student's educational outcomes, then the student is expected to be included in the district's enrollment counts.
 Students need not occupy a seat in a school building to be counted.
 Criteria that apply to counting of students in school districts also apply to nondistrict charter schools (under s.
 118.40(2r) , Wis.
 Stats.).

-All enrollment counts on WINSS are as of a specific date, generally the third Friday of September.
+Enrollment counts are as of a specific date, generally the third Friday of September.
 Prior to the 2006-07 school year, enrollment counts by student demographic group came from several sources.
 Counts for limited English proficient (LEP) students were as of spring semester.
 All other counts were fall counts but dates of counting varied by student group.
-Beginning with the 2006-07 school year, all counts labeled as "enrollment" on WINSS with the exception of WSAS enrollment counts, are as of the 3rd Friday of September and come from the Individual Student Enrollment System (ISES).
+Beginning with the 2006-07 school year, counts labeled as "enrollment" with the exception of WSAS enrollment counts, are as of the 3rd Friday of September and come from the Individual Student Enrollment System (ISES).
 For WSAS reporting purposes enrollment has been and continues to be as of the time of fall testing.

 In general, yes.
 All public schools required by law to submit School Performance Report data (e.g. graduates, dropouts, attendance etc.) are included in these counts.
 This includes schools operated by districts (under ch.
 119 or ch.120, Wis.
 Stats) and nondistrict charter schools (under s.
 118.40(2r) , Wis.
 Stats.).